Integers: Nonlinear Arithmetic

 }

 This theorem statement appears to be trivial, and indeed, Verus would solve it easily using its default proof strategy.
 However, integer_ring will not solve it.
-On failure, Verus prints information about the Singular query, which we can inspect to understand why (this is cleaned up a bit):
+We can inspect the Singular query to understand why: (See here for how to log these.)

 ring ring_R=integer, (a, b, c, d, x, y, tmp_0, tmp_1, tmp_2), dp;